TeddyRandby/cgab/README.md

 ```
 ### Globals
 Gab has no global variables.
 If you wan't to export code from your modules, return from the top-level, or define messages.
-### Effects
+### Suspensions
-The last major feature of Gab is effects.
+The last major feature of Gab is suspensions.
 From any function, instead of returning you may `yield`
 ```
-def do_twice(cb)
+def do_twice = do (cb)
     yield cb()
     cb()
 end

-let first_result, eff = do_twice()
+let first_result, suspense = do_twice()

-let second_result = eff()
+let second_result = suspense()
 ```
-Yield pauses the functions execution, and returns an `Effect` object in addition to whatever else is yielded.
+Yield pauses the functions execution, and returns a `Supsense` object in addition to whatever else is yielded.
 This object can then be called to resume execution of the function.
 A yield can also receive values, which are passed to the effect as arguments.
 ```
-def say_hello(name)
+def say_hello = do (maybe_nil)
+    let name = maybe_nil

-    if not name
+    not name then
         name = yield
     end

     print('Hello {name}')
 end

-let eff = say_hello()
+let sus = say_hello()

-eff('Bob')
-# prints 'Hello Bob'
+sus('Bob') # Hello Bob
 ```
 ### What about imports?
 Gab supplies a `require` global for importing code.